 Relevant and sufficient grounds required for lengthy provisional detention periods: Reasonable suspicion of having committing an offense is a conditio sine qua non for the validity of continued detention, but after a certain amount of time, this no longer suffices.
 The Court must then determine whether other grounds provided by authorities justify the continued deprivation of liberty.
 Where such grounds provided by authorities are deemed relevant and sufficient, the Court must also determine whether the authorities have displayed special diligence, which includes consideration of the complexity and special characteristics of the investigation.
+The gravity of the charges, the public reaction to them and the severity of a possible sentence can be taken into account in determining to detain an accused, but these reasons cannot themselves justify long periods of detention.

 Tomasi V. France, ECHR, 27 Aug 1992, para.
 84; Sulaoja V. Estonia, ECHR, 15 Feb 2005, para.
 62; Letellier V. France, ECHR, 26 Jun 1991, para.
-35.
+35 Khudoroyov V Russia, ECHR, 8 Nov 2005, para.180.